Are ghosts real, or just our freaky imaginations?

-A few weeks after getting the house in order, there was one dark moonless night when I was sitting at the kitchen table, working late.
+A few weeks after unpacking the very last box, there was a dark, moonless night when I was sitting at the kitchen table working late.
 Completely engrossed in what I was doing, I was shocked to hear heavy booted footsteps, clonking at the back door.
-I glanced at the clock as I hustled to the bolted door, shrieking, “Who are you?
+I glanced at the clock as I hustled to the impenetrable door, shrieking, “Who are you?
 Go away!
 I’m calling the police.”
 It was nearly midnight.
-I was now intensely grateful that the door was nailed shut (it appeared that there were at least 100 thick, heavy two inch nails hammered around the frame in regular intervals).
+I was now intensely grateful that the door had been nailed shut (it appeared that there were at least 100 thick, heavy two inch nails hammered around the frame in regular intervals).

 The noisy thuds were not responsive to my threatening warnings.
 The more I screamed, the more the heavy Thump, Thump, Thump, Thumps continued.
 I finally had no choice but to dial 911.

 As the police officer’s car slowly inched up the hill, stopping next to my car a few yards from the back porch door, the clomping abruptly halted.
 I was in disbelief.
 The heavy footsteps did not run away and grow fainter with distance until they eventually disappeared into the night… but rather they simply evaporated into the cool autumn mist, like a flip of a switch.